laurentbeaumer/Battleship/README.md

 Once all the ships have been placed, the game can start.

-Each Player attacks one position on each turn.
-They et a "hit" when an enemy ship is at that position, and a "miss" otherwise.
+The Player 1 attacks one position.
+The game says "hit" when an enemy ship has been hit, and a "miss" otherwise.

+Then Players 2 attacks one position, and so on.

-The first player who have "hit" all the ship positions of the other player wins the game.
+The first player who have all his/her ships hit has lost the game.

 ## How to use the API